GREAT THINGS NEVER CAME FROM COMFORT ZONES and the same happened to me.

-I had always been someone who loves to have laid back attitude.
-Bike trips were my pastime, but those trips used to be one Day Excursion and I used to travel in a radius of 100-150 km.
+I used to be a person with laid back attitude, bike trips were my pastime, but those trips used to be a one-day excursion, and I used to travel in a radius of 100-150 km.

 Gokarna and The Gigantic Shiva in Murudeshwar were always on my bucket list, however, wasn’t getting out of my zone to travel a 500 Km radius Bike Trip.

-But the passion wins over Convenience, finally decided to take this trip to beautiful serene seaside journey, through western Ghats of India Starting from Bangalore to Udupi via varanga, Hassan, and Agumbe to Gokarna via Murudeshwar.
+But the passion wins over convenience, finally decided to take this trip to a beautiful serene seaside journey, through the western ghats of India, starting from Bangalore to Udupi via varanga, Hassan, and Agumbe to Gokarna via Murudeshwar.

 Will the Journey be an enlightened one or it will be a nightmare of a trip?
 Scroll down to know further !!!!

 Lets start this Journey with a Smile and a deep calm breath

 Duration of the Trip – 4 Days and 3 Nights ( wish it could have been infinite)

 Cost of the entire trip – 8-10 K ( depends on the Traveller how much they wish to invest on their Trip )